mjakeman/bluedit/README.md

 ![Screenshot](data/bluedit.png)

-The current status of this program is that it is functional, however clunky and unmaintained. **The project will undergo a complete rewrite in C# in order to facilitate the development of modern C# bindings for Gtk**.
-If you would like to contribute, please consider working on [GirSharp](https://gitlab.com/littleblue/gir-sharp/) as any support will be greatly welcome.
+The current status of this program is that it is functional however unmaintained.
+In the future, this project will undergo a complete rewrite in C# in order to facilitate the development of modern C# bindings for Gtk.

+**Next generation .NET language bindings for GObject and the GTK stack are in development on GitHub as part of the [gir.core](https://github.com/gircore/gir.core) project, which I am heavily involved in.
+Please consider contributing over there, as any support will be greatly welcome.**

 ## Project Structure
 The source code for the program is in the `/src` subdirectory, while the code